- A & E

 Palmer said he saves money when he can by using alternate transportation.

-However, both Palmer and Jensen said that public transportation will not work for them.
+However, both Palmer and Jensen said public transportation will not work for them.

-Nowell said more people may change their behavior when the recession lifts and gas prices go up.
+Nowell said more people might change their behavior when the recession lifts and gas prices go up.

 “. . .
 The increase of prices will cause people to take public transportation, buy hybrid cars that you never saw 10 years ago,” Nowell said, “so there are some limits as to how the increasing oil prices will ultimately impact gas prices, because people will substitute out of gasoline.”